sandeep-iitr/Deep-Learning-Tools/README.md

 ## PyTorch
 Three different levels of abstractions
 - Tensor: It is an array which runs on GPU.
+Numpy with GPU
 - Variable: Builds up computations graph.
 Equivalent to kind of Tensor, variable, Placeholders in TF
 - Module: Neural network layer, which can be combined.
 Equivalent to higher level frameworks like layers in TF.